tarriqferrosekhan/AI_KB/AIML/HowGenerativeModelsWork.md

     </li>
    <li>
      <b>Suppose we have a tiny vocabulary as below and their probabilities in the following table: </b><br>
+     This table with hypothetical probabilities is for illustration & doesn’t reflect real training, <br>
+     where probabilities are learned via maximum likelihood.
      <ul>
        <li>"I Love Pizza"</li>
        <li>"I Eat Cake"</li>